Success Stories: Examples to inspire your funding!

 Mt.
 Pilchuck Elementary, Lake Stevens, WAChris Larson

 Principal, Mt.
 Pilchuck Elementary, Lake Stevens, WA

 The majority of fundraising responsibilities fell to Chris.
 “I had $10,000 to carry over in my school budget that I put toward the first year.”
-One teacher helped write grants and they found success with local organizations.
-They received $3,000 from a local education foundation and $6,000 from the Tulalip Tribes Charitable Fund.
-“We tried other grants as well, but those foundations had specific things they wanted to support.”
-The Charitable Fund application process proved to be a great learning exercise as it was a multiple-step process and required legal information from the school district.
-Now Chris is pleasantly surprised when she sees a simple grant application and only needs to adjust existing text.
+One teacher helped write grants and they found success with local organizations, receiving $3,000 from a local education foundation and $6,000 from the Tulalip Tribes Charitable Fund.

 Lee Hamilton Elementary, Ferguson, MODr.
 Emily Turner

 Within one month of her arrival as principal, Emily Turner’s school was named a “Focus school” in Missouri.
 “Focus schools” are identified as a result of low achievement for three years prior, based on state assessments and attendance for students within subgroups.
 “I came here with The Leader in Me as my core belief system, and I knew these kids needed it,” Emily said.
 In fact, she set expectations for implementing The Leader in Me early on: during her job interview.